parkjunkil/ChargeDIFF/README.md

 Run launcher files in create a folder `./launchers` to start running.
 ```
-(if not .sh files are not executable)
+(only if .sh files are not executable)
 chmod +x ./launchers/*.sh

 # unconditional model